Chrome Extension Components: A brief overview

 An ideal combination is to use the options page together with the storage API to save the user`s settings.

-Now that you know more about each component of an extension you can decide which one is necessary to make yours function.
-This should be a brief overview to give you a good understanding of the chrome extension’s architecture.
-If you want to dig deeper here are a few good tutorials: This extensive series on chrome extensions which covers all essential parts, this one with react, or those chrome extension examples on GitHub by Google.
+Conclusion Now that you know more about each component of an extension you can decide which one is necessary to make yours function.
+This should be a brief overview to give you a good understanding of the chrome extension's architecture.

 Happy coding! ✌️